Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Testing PEPITA on deeper networks, with weight mirroring, weight decay and activation normalization

 \subsection{Methods}

-We applied PEPITA to train fully connected models with up to five hidden layers.
-We tested two initialization strategies, He uniform \citep[as in][]{Dellaferrera_PEPITA} and He normal.
-F is initialized by sampling its entries from a uniform or normal distribution, respectively.
-This distribution has a mean of zero and standard deviation reported in Sup.~Tab.~\ref{tab:architectures}.
-When not specified, we used the He normal initialization.
-Furthermore, we enhanced the basic operations of PEPITA with standard techniques in machine learning, namely weight decay (WD) \cite{krogh1991} and activation normalization \citep[as in][]{Hinton2022FF}.
-For all simulations, we tuned the hyperparameters by grid search.
-The optimal parameters are reported in Sup.~Table \ref{tab:architectures}.
+We first test two initialization strategies, He uniform \citep[as in][]{Dellaferrera_PEPITA} and He normal.
+The normal initialization is necessary to factorize the feedback matrix $F$ as explained below.
+The distribution of the entries of F has a mean of zero and standard deviation reported in Tab.~\ref{tab:architectures}.
+When not specified, we use the He normal initialization.
+The hyperparameters are found through grid search and are reported in Table \ref{tab:architectures}.